influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

      - Click the toggle to hide or view your column.
      - Rename your columns by hovering over the column name and pressing the pencil icon.
 #### Visualization
-     - Change your graphic type by clicking the second dropdown menu at the top of the cell.
-By default, ig is a graph.
+     - To change your visualization type, click the second dropdown menu at the top of the cell.
      - Choose specific values in your histogram graphic by clicking the dropdown menu labled **Select**.
      - Press the nut icon to configure graphic visualization.
      - Click the **CSV** button to download results as an annotated CSV file.